Art-A-Hack/art-a-hack.github.io/app/_projects/2015/oculus-fiber.md

 ---
-layout    : project
-bodyid    : "projects"
-bodyclass : "content post"

 title       : Oculus Fiber
-projectid   : "oculus-fiber"
+projectid   : oculus-fiber
-teaser		: "Explore fabrics in VR as though they were architectures"
+teaser		: Explore fabrics in VR as though they were architectures

 members:
- - name     : "Jessica Graves"
+ - name     : Jessica Graves
- - name     : "Greg Dutcher"
+ - name     : Greg Dutcher
- - name     : "Nina Mirhabibi"
+ - name     : Nina Mirhabibi
- - name     : "Rebecca Lieberman"
+ - name     : Rebecca Lieberman
 ---

 The Oculus Fiber team scanned the surfaces of garments and other fabrics at an incredibly high resolution, which they then reproduced in a virtual reality experience.